hyprwm/hyprland-wiki/README.md

 See [this article](https://writingslowly.com/2025/01/13/semantic-line-breaks-are-a.html) and the [Semantic Line Breaks specification](https://sembr.org) for details that aren't in comic panel form.

-## TODO list

-[ ] write how to structure new parameters and what styling to follow

-[ ] add {filename="hyprland.lua"} to codeblocks

-[ ] put examples in
-{{% details title="title" closed="true" %}}

-code
-lorem ipsum

-{{% /details %}}

-[x] rewrite Nix part of the wiki. too much noise.
-Hjem.

-[ ] figure out tags in per-device binds. they link to devices and devices links to per-device binds. no info about them in old wiki /shrug

 ## Local development

 To see your local changes, make sure to have `go` and `hugo` installed.
 Then, run

 ```sh
 $ hugo serve